lvgl/lv_port_stm32u5g9j-dk2/README.md

 ## Overview

 This STM32U5 series devboard is part of the family of ultra low power ST MCUs.
-It has a large amount of internal memory and the embedded Neo-Chrom GPU which accelerates LVGL rendering.
+It has a large amount of internal memory and the embedded NeoChrom GPU which accelerates LVGL rendering.
 With such a large internal SRAM, direct double buffering is possible at the great speed of internal SRAM.